-Karsten Advisors, a fee-based firm, has seven advisors and has been a registered investment advisor since 2011.
-The firm offers financial planning, investment management, tax planning and insurance planning.
+Karsten Advisors, a fee-based firm, has 10 advisors and has been a registered investment advisor since 2011.
+The firm offers financial planning, portfolio management, tax planning and insurance planning.

 Karsten Advisors Background

 Tom Kartsen is the president and chief investment officer of the firm.
-The predecessor to Karsten Advisors was Pearson Financial, founded in 1977 by Karsten’s family.
-He has an MBA from Texas Christian University and is a certified financial planner (CFP).
-Karsten’s worked in the financial services industry since the 1990s.
+The predecessor to Karsten Advisors was Pearson Financial Services, which was founded in 1977 by Karsten’s family.
+He has an MBA from Texas Christian University and is a certified financial planner (CFP) and an enrolled agent (EA).
+Karsten has worked in the financial services industry since the 1990s.

-The firm has 24 employees, the second-highest out of the Fort Worth firms after Riley Wealth Advisors (No. 8).
-There are eight certified public accountants (CPAs), two CFPs (including Karsten) and one certified fund specialist.
-As you can tell by the numbers, the firm specializes in tax.
-There are no chartered financial analysts (CFA), a common financial advisor certification.
+The firm has 20 employees, giving it one of the largest staffs on this list.
+There are five certified public accountants (CPAs), two CFPs (including Karsten) and one certified fund specialist (CFS).
+As you can tell by the numbers, the firm specializes in tax planning and management.

 Karsten Advisors Investment Strategies